httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ## Explicit Key

-The "aesgcm128" parameter is decoded and used as the input keying material for the "aesgcm128" content encoding.
-The "aesgcm128" parameter MUST decode to at least 16 octets in order to be used as input keying material for "aesgcm128" content encoding.
+The "aesgcm" parameter is decoded and used as the input keying material for the "aesgcm" content encoding.
+The "aesgcm" parameter MUST decode to at least 16 octets in order to be used as input keying material for "aesgcm" content encoding.

-Other key determination parameters can be ignored if the "aesgcm128" parameter is present.
+Other key determination parameters can be ignored if the "aesgcm" parameter is present.

 ## Diffie-Hellman